We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Hidradenitis suppurativa is treated with antibiotics and acne-fighting medications.
+Treatment for hidradenitis suppurativa involves the use of antibiotics and acne-fighting medications.
 If the condition doesn’t respond to medications, surgery may be necessary.

-The shingles vaccine isn’t 100 percent effective, especially as you get older, but it can greatly reduce your odds of infection by the virus.
-Other less-serious skin problems, such as contact dermatitis, can be prevented by switching deodorants, antiperspirant products, or detergents that might be bothering your skin.
+Other less serious skin problems, like contact dermatitis, can be prevented by switching deodorants, antiperspirant products, or detergents that might be bothering your skin.

 In general, you want to practice good skin hygiene in areas that can trap oil, sweat, and dirt.
 Keep your armpits clean and don’t wait to see a doctor if you notice a rash or other problem.

 Armpit pain that’s related to a muscle strain might be able to heal on its own after resting your muscles for a few days.
 If you have other symptoms, like swelling or the presence of a lump, you should see your doctor.

 Doctors may refer you to a hematologist who specializes in lymph node disorders or a breast cancer specialist if cancer is suspected.

 If you see a rash or other signs of skin problems under your arm, talk with a doctor about treatment or for a possible referral to a dermatologist.